InformaticsMatters/fragmentor/README.md

 > Notes

 The AWS access keys are provided as external parameters to the script in a similar way to the other playbooks.
-In the respository configuration, they are all set to AWS_ACCESS_KEY_ID and AWS_SECRET_KEY_ID, but this mapping can be changed in the file roles/combine/defaults/main.yaml.
+In the repository configuration, they are all set to AWS_ACCESS_KEY_ID and AWS_SECRET_KEY_ID, but this mapping can be changed in the file roles/combine/defaults/main.yaml.
 A template (combination-parameters.template) is provided.

 For data source S3, the path if the full path to the dataset in the bucket rather than the vendor.
 This allows existing combinations to also be used as input sources.

-For data source disk - files are expected (by default) to be in a directory called "extract" (configurable) in the runpath.
-If data_source_out is set to disk, then the combained extract will be available in the "combine" directory on the runpath.
+For data source disk - files are expected (by default) to be in a directory called "extract" (configurable) in the `runpath`.
+If data_source_out is set to disk, then the combined extract will be available in the "combine" directory on the `runpath`.

 The command is: